News Flash 515: Weekly Snapshot of Public Health Challenges

 A platform maintained by Daniele Dionisio*, PEAH – Policies for Equitable Access to Health serves as an internationally oriented blog backed by academics and stakeholders from a number of organisations worldwide.

 Not an indexed journal, PEAH runs without any monetary grant/funding/support.
-Nonetheless, it benefits from world scale audience actively coming to the website, while relying to date on around eight thousand regular followers whose numbers are on the rise on daily basis.
+Nonetheless, it benefits from world scale audience actively coming to the website, while relying to date on around ten thousand regular followers whose numbers are on the rise on daily basis.

-People from leading centres and institutions continue writing articles for PEAH, as shown by our Featuring section (see also links to 2022 2021 and 2020 external contributions).
+People from leading centres and institutions continue writing articles for PEAH, as shown by our Featuring section (see also links to 2023 2022 2021 and 2020 external contributions).

 Are you willing to contribute an article to PEAH?